mbruyere/marc.bruyere.io/content/authors/admin/_index.md

 I began my career back in 1996 with my first job at Club-Internet.fr and I am still evolving.

-Over the years, I had the privilege of working with some exceptional organizations, including Cisco, Vivendi Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10 Networks, Del, and now IIJ.
+Over the years, I had the privilege of working with some exceptional organizations, including Cisco, Vivendi Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10 Networks, Dell - Force10, CNRS  and now Internet Initiative Japan.

 One of my notable achievements is earning the title of **CCIE Emeritus #16656** and  I pursued later with a  **Ph.D. degree** at the LAAS CNRS, followed by a two-year PostDoc at the University of Tokyo on operational research topics.